eclipse-iceoryx/iceoryx/doc/website/advanced/installation-guide-for-contributors.md

 In iceoryx below sanitizers are enabled at the moment.
 - [AddressSanitizer](https://clang.llvm.org/docs/AddressSanitizer.html)
 AddressSanitizer is a fast memory error detector.
+!!! note
-!!! note AddressSanitizer exits on the first detected error, which means there could be more errors in the codebase when this error is reported.
+    AddressSanitizer exits on the first detected error, which means there could be more errors in the codebase when this error is reported.
 - [LeakSanitizer](https://clang.llvm.org/docs/LeakSanitizer.html)
 LeakSanitizer is a run-time memory leak detector.
-In iceoryx , it runs as part of the AdderssSanitizer.
+In iceoryx , it runs as part of the AddressSanitizer.
 - [UndefinedBehaviorSanitizer](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html)
 UndefinedBehaviorSanitizer (UBSan) is a fast undefined behavior detector. iceoryx uses default behavior ie `print a verbose error report and continue execution`